jaydenooi28/python100days/Day11/README.md

-bug fix on new version
+Bug fix on latest version